meo-marketplace/WhatTheHack/xxx-MarketplaceSaaSOffers/Student/Challenge-00.md

 Thank you for participating in the Marketplace SaaS Offers What The Hack.
 Before you can hack, you will need to set up some prerequisites.

-**Note:** Other than the Sample App .zip file, all of the prerequisites are common to both configuration and code tracks.
+**Note:** Other than using different Sample App .zip files, all of the prerequisites are common to both configuration and code tracks.
 There are a number of ways to deploy and run the Emulator, please keep to the methods provided for ease of troubleshooting, should you need support from the coach.

 ## Prerequisites